MUSC Bulletin | General Information

 MUSC Wellness Center

-The Wellness Center provides students a place to congregate and participate in social, recreational, and educational activities.
-A variety of services are offered to promote wellness attitudes and practices among future health professionals.
-State-of-the-art facilities include a 3,000 square foot group exercise studio; tennis; racquetball; and squash courts; a full-size gymnasium; indoor/outdoor running tracks; comprehensive cardiovascular and strength training areas; and a Olympic-size swimming pool.
+The Wellness Center provides students a place to congregate and participate in social, fitness, health and educational activities.
+A variety of services, programs and classes are offered to promote wellness attitudes and practices among future health professionals.
+State-of-the-art facilities include a 3,000 square foot group exercise studio, tennis, racquetball and squash courts, a full-size gymnasium, a group cycle studio, indoor/outdoor running tracks, comprehensive cardiovascular and strength training areas and a Junior Olympic-size swimming pool.

 Office of Student Diversity